theodore-s-beers/ajam-session/content/about/index.md

 studied at universities as though they can be siloed.
-The reality is that these traditions were inextricably linked from the early Islamic period onward, with Arabic serving as the overarching _lingua franca_, and with authors of Persianate background authoring many of the most influential texts in philosophy, the sciences, _belles lettres_, and beyond---and often writing in both languages.
+The reality is that these traditions were inextricably linked from the early Islamic period onward, with Arabic serving as the overarching _lingua franca_, and with authors of Persianate background producing many of the most influential texts in philosophy, the sciences, _belles lettres_, and beyond---and often writing in both languages.
 To attempt to understand the "Perso-Arabic nexus" at the heart of the Islamicate civilization is challenging.
 Few researchers have the